Benkan of Emperor Kōmei: Description

-Emperor Kōmei wearing ryūei no kan, a Japanese-style crown.
+Emperor Kōmei depicted wearing the ryūei no kanmuri, not the benkan.

-Eighteen chains hang from one end of the benban.
-Nine of these chains are made of thin wire rings joined, with two colored glass beads between them, and the tips of the rings are further divided into three chains.
-The other nine are short chains with gilt-bronze bud-shaped ornaments at the tips.
+Eighteen pendant ornaments hang from each side of the benban.
+Nine of the eighteen are long chain-like pendants made of thin wire rings linked together, with colored glass beads set between the rings.
+Each of these long pendants divides into three terminal strands at the end.
+The other nine are shorter pendants with gilt-copper bud-shaped ornaments at their tips.

-These chains hang down on four sides, resulting in 72 chains in total.
-This is three times the number of chains on the Chinese emperor's mianguan, which has 12 chains on each side of the benban, for a total of 24 chains.
-If the chains with three separate tips are counted as three chains, each side has 36 chains, for a total of 144 chains.

-The number of chains and jade beads attached to the Chinese mianguan is based on the descriptions and interpretations in Confucian scriptures such as the Rites of Zhou and the Book of Rites, but the style of the Japanese benkan is not confined by such Confucian interpretations.
+In the basic count, the crown has seventy-two pendant ornaments, eighteen on each of the four sides of the benban.
+If the three terminal strands of the longer pendants are counted separately, the total number of terminal strands is 144.
+By contrast, the Chinese emperor's mianguan typically had twelve pendant strings at the front and twelve at the back, for a total of twenty-four.
+The numerical arrangement of the Japanese benkan therefore did not simply follow the Confucian ritual interpretations that governed the Chinese mianguan.

-The chains are not threaded onto beads as in the Chinese mianguan, but rather consist of wire rings joined to form a chain.
-This style of chain is probably influenced by ancient gilt-bronze crowns and the ornaments on Japanese Buddhist statues.
+The pendant ornaments of Emperor Kōmei's benkan are not made by threading beads onto cords, as in the Chinese mianguan.
+Instead, they are made by linking wire rings in a chain-like form and attaching jewels and metal ornaments to them.
+This construction has been interpreted as reflecting older Japanese traditions of gilt-metal crowns and jeweled ornaments, including ornaments found on Buddhist statues.

 Comparison with other benkan

-A benkan from 1654 has been handed down to Yasaka Shrine in Kyoto as a sacred treasure.
-The features of this crown are similar to those of Emperor Kōmei's benkan, including the sun-shaped ornament standing in front of the benban, the tate-tama arranged around the four sides of the benban, and the chain that connects the rings.
-Therefore, it can be said that a crown similar in style to Emperor Kōmei's benkan existed during the mid-17th century.
+A benkan dated to 1654 has been handed down to Yasaka Shrine in Kyoto as a sacred treasure.
+This crown shares several features with Emperor Kōmei's benkan, including the sun-shaped ornament standing in front of the benban, the tatetama arranged around the four sides of the benban, and the ring-linked construction of the pendant ornaments.
+This indicates that a crown similar in style to Emperor Kōmei's benkan existed by the mid-17th century.

-Emperor Ninkō's benkan has also been handed down as an imperial treasure in the Higashiyama Gobunko warehouse of the Kyoto Imperial Palace, and its shape is almost the same as that of Emperor Kōmei's benkan.
+The benkan of Emperor Ninkō is also preserved as an imperial treasure in the Higashiyama Gobunko, the imperial archive at the Kyoto Imperial Palace.
+Its form is almost the same as that of Emperor Kōmei's benkan.